 Child's Surname: Child's forenames:

 Gender identity:

--

 Address(es) of child: DOB:

 Date assessment completed: School/College:

 Who has parental responsibility for the child?
 Are there any siblings or other children at the address?

-Parent Yes No
+□Parent □Yes □No

-Special Guardian
+□Special Guardian

-Children's Social Care Details:
+□Children's Social Care Details:

-Joint Parent & Social Care
+☐ Joint Parent & Social Care

 Name and Contact Details:

 Main Language(s) Spoken by the child: Does the child have a disability or communication

-English impairment: Yes No
+□English impairment: □Yes □No

-Other (Please Specify): Details:
+□Other (Please Specify): Details:

-Does the child require an interpreter: Preferred method of communication (e.g. signing, hearing

-loop, Makaton etc.):
+Does the child require an interpreter: ☐Yes ☐No Preferred method of communication (e.g. signing, hearing loop, Makaton etc.):

-Yes No

 What level is the child currently open to:

-No Plan
+□No Plan

-CAF/TAF/Early Help Plan
+□CAF/TAF/Early Help Plan

-Undergoing Social Care Assessment
+☐Undergoing Social Care Assessment

-Child in Need Plan
+□Child in Need Pla n

-Child Protection Plan
+□Child Protection I Plan

-Cared For
+□Cared For

-S.20 Full Care Order Interim Care Order
+□S.20 □Full Care Order □Interim Care Order

-Child in Care of another Local Authority
+□Child in Care of a nother Local Authority

-S.20 Full Care Order Interim Care Order
+□S.20 ☐Full Care Order □Interim Care Order

-Details of potential risks to other children or vulnerable adults; links with other children, associates, perpetrators and locations the child frequents- please provide as much detail as is known ().
-Please provide names (including nick names), descriptions of possible adult / peer perpetrators and any friendship groups
+- r vulnerable adults; links with other children,

+known ().
+Please pr ovide names (including r hild frequents- please provide as much detail as is nick names), descriptions of possible adult / peer

+perpetrators and ar ny friendship groups

-Was the child involved in completing g the Assessment Tool? -------------------------------------- ------------------------
+Was the child involv ved in completing the Ass sessment Tool?

-Yes No
+□Yes □No

 If No, Why Not:

 What are the child's views now?
 Was the child's parent/carer involved in completing the Assessment Tool?

+□Yes □No

 If No, Why Not:

 What are their views now?

-ASSESSMENT CHECKLIST/ HIGHLIGHT AND COMMENT (Please note this list isn't exhaustive):
+ASSESSMENT CHECKLIST/ HIGHLIGHT AND COMMENT (Please note this list isn't ex haustive):

-Abuse / Neglect 👻
+Abuse / Neglect 2

-History of abuse or neglect Yes No Possible
+History of abuse or neglect □Yes □No □Possible

-Current experience of abuse or neglect Yes No Possible
+Current experience of abuse or neglect □Yes □No □Possible

 Analysis of Risk and Action already taken:

-Abduction -
+Abduction 2

-Thought to have been abducted Yes No Possible
+Thought to have been abducted □Yes □No □Possible

-Child states they have been abducted Yes No Possible
+Child states they have been abducted □Yes □No □Possible

 Analysis of Risk and Action already taken:

+Alcohol/ Drug 2